hideyukiinada/od/README.md

 I am sure that any annotation will have a need for defining its own criteria.

 ### Step 3.2.
 Obtain a software product to mark location of your objects in each image
-I used a product called labelImg.  [https://github.com/tzutalin/labelImg](https://github.com/tzutalin/labelImg) has detailed steps to install.
+I used a product called labelImg.
+[The developer's github page](https://github.com/tzutalin/labelImg) has detailed steps to install.
 I set up labelImg on my Mac so these steps are for that.
 I think steps for Linux will be slightly different.

 I followed the steps the listed on the above page.
 As I already had python & pip set up, I started with:
 ```